jgraham0325/land-register-api-docs/docs/api-documentation/V1.0/index.md

 <code>GET /fixed-penalty-notices</code>

 Retrieves a list of FPNs that have been added to any works record.
-FPNs are issued via the works API.
+FPNs are issued via the work API.
 FPNs can be filtered by status.
 The status of an FPN are:
 {: .govuk-body}

 <ol class="govuk-list govuk-list--bullet">